borutkolar/recipe-app/README.md

 - `RecipeList`: displays the list where every item is `RecipeItem` component or message if data array is empty
 - `Search`: contains input whose value and onChange function are sent through props
 - `SimilarRecipes`: displays similar recipes sent through props or message if there is no similar recipe

+## Styling
+Stylesheet language Sass is used for implementing the styles (included `node-sass` library).\
+Styles are implemented based on three main breakpoints:
+- desktop - bigger than 1024px
+- tablet - between 768px and 1024px
+- mobile - smaller than 768px

 ## Testing